Cvarona99/ma_projects/04_Loops_and_Arrays/exercise/README.md

 This exercise consists of various problems to give you the opportunity to practice what you learned about loops and arrays.

+This exercise consists of small coding problems that you can solve with loops and arrays.
+There are five main exercises that have three problems each.
+The problems in each exercise relate to each other, with the second and third ones requiring you to handle additional complexity.
+The main exercises aren't related to each other, and while they're numbered in a suggested order, you can complete them in any order.
+You may also find it helpful to start with the first problem in each exercise before moving on to the second and third problems.

 ## Learning objectives

 After completing this exercise, you'll understand: